decentraland/snapshots-fetcher/etc/snapshots-fetcher.api.md

     deployer: IDeployerComponent;
 }, options: CatalystDeploymentStreamOptions): IJobWithLifecycle & CatalystDeploymentStreamComponent;

+// Warning: (ae-forgotten-export) The symbol "IProcessedSnapshotsComponent" needs to be exported by the entry point index.d.ts
+//
+// @public
+export function createProcessedSnapshotsComponent(components: Pick<SnapshotsFetcherComponents, 'processedSnapshotStorage'>): IProcessedSnapshotsComponent;

 // Warning: (ae-forgotten-export) The symbol "EntityHash" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "Server" needs to be exported by the entry point index.d.ts
 //